 SolGold PLC Announces Director/PDMR Shareholding

-Chris Stackhouse notified the Company on 7 October 2023 that on 6 October 2023 he had acquired 66,500 Shares at a price of CAD0.185for the total consideration of CAD12,302.50.
-Following this acquisition, Christopher Stackhouse holds 66,500 Shares representing 0.00% of the issued share capital of the Company.
+BISHOPSGATE, October 11, 2023 - SolGold plc ("SolGold" or the "Company") (TSX:SOLG)(LSE:SOLG)(OTC PINK:SLGGF) has received notification on 10 October 2023 from Christopher Stackhouse, Chief Financial Officer of the Company, that on 10 October 2023 he acquired 33,500 ordinary shares of £0.01 each in the Company (each a "Share") at a price of CAD0.185 per Share for the total consideration of CAD6,197.50.
+Following this acquisition, Christopher Stackhouse holds 100,000 Shares representing 0.00% of the issued share capital of the Company.

 CONTACTS